 They are the ideal addition to any style kitchen, but they are a big investment.
 Beautiful elements like quartz very rarely come at a discount.
 So now that you have it, shouldn’t you know how to take care of quartz countertops to protect your investment?

-Fortunately, taking care of your new counters is simple when you have the right ingredients.
+Fortunately, caring for quartz countertops is simple when you have the right knowledge (and supplies).
 You can maintain the stunning luster of your quartz with just a few simple steps.
 Taking care of your home has never been easier.
-Let’s take a closer look at just how you should be taking care of your quartz countertops.
+Let’s take a closer look at just how to take care of your quartz countertops.

 Choosing the Right Cleaner

 The first step toward taking care of your quartz countertops is to purchase a high-quality cleaner and polish.
 Quartz countertops are extremely sensitive to the types of chemicals that you spread on their surface.
 You should be looking for a cleaner that has some of the following attributes: